GRAMMY Camp, GRAMMY in the Schools Media Team

 If you have questions about how to apply, join us for one of our info sessions.
 GRAMMY Foundation staff will be available to answer your questions on an informational conference call.

-To RSVP for one of the calls email firstname.lastname@example.org.
-There will also be a TweetChat hosted on Thursday, March 12 at 4 p.m.
+To RSVP for a call, email email@example.com.
+There will also be a TweetChat hosted on Wednesday, March 23 at 4 p.m.
 PST/7 p.m.
 EST. Connect with us at www.twitter.com/GRAMMYFdn #GRAMMYCamp.

-Converse Inc., based in N. Andover, Mass., is a wholly owned subsidiary of NIKE, Inc. Established in 1908, the Converse brand has built a reputation as "America's Original Sports Company"™ and has been associated with a rich heritage of legendary shoes such as the Chuck Taylor® All Star® shoe, the Jack Purcell® shoe and the One Star® shoe.
-Today, Converse offers a diverse portfolio including lifestyle men's, women's and children's footwear, apparel and accessories.
-Converse product is sold globally by retailers in over 160 countries and through 78 company-owned retail locations in the U.S. For more information, visit media.converse.com.
+Converse, Inc., based in Boston, is a wholly owned subsidiary of NIKE, Inc. Established in 1908, the Converse brand has built a reputation as "America's Original Sports Company"™ and has been associated with a rich heritage of legendary shoes such as the Chuck Taylor® All Star® shoe, the Jack Purcell® shoe and the One Star® shoe.
+Today, Converse offers a diverse portfolio including lifestyle men's, women's and children's footwear, apparel and accessories and is sold globally by retailers in over 160 countries.
+For more information, visit Media.Converse.com and follow @converse.

 Journeys is a leader in the teen specialty retail scene, with more than 800 stores in all 50 states, Puerto Rico and Canada.
 Journeys uses fashion savvy and merchandising science to keep in step with the fast-paced footwear and accessories market for 13- to 22-year-old guys and girls.
 Journeys offers a wide variety of trendy, relevant brands that cater to teens that seek the hottest, new styles.
 However, the Journeys store is more than a retail environment — it's an extension of the teen lifestyle.
 From the plasma TVs playing exclusive content and the latest music videos, to the visual merchandising strategy and promotions, to the employees whose image and style reflect the customers' lifestyle and attitude.
-In addition, Journeys reaches its customers through www.journeys.com, a mobile website, catalog, national advertising, strategic cross-promotions, social media and grass-roots events like the Noise Tour.
+In addition to retail stores, Journeys reaches its customers through journeys.com, catalogs, social media, and grassroots events like the Warped Tour, Alternative Press Music Awards and national club-level music tours in the spring and fall seasons.
 Journeys — An Attitude You Can Wear!
 Journeys is a division of Genesco Inc.

 # # #